Access to Information Act Annual Report Annual Report - April 1, 2012, to March 31, 2013

 On behalf of Parliament, the PSC safeguards the integrity of staffing and the non-partisan nature of the public service.
 In this respect, the PSC works closely with government but is independent from ministerial direction and is accountable to Parliament.

 - Oversee the integrity of the staffing system and ensure non-partisanship.
-This oversight role includes maintaining and interpreting data on the public service, carrying out audits that provide assurance and make recommendations for improvements and conducting investigations that can lead to corrective action in the case of errors or problems; and
+This oversight role includes maintaining and interpreting data on the public service, carrying out audits that provide assurance and make recommendations for improvements and conducting investigations that can lead to corrective action in the case of errors, omissions, improper conduct, fraud and political influence in staffing or improper political activities of public servants; and

 - Appoint, or provide for the appointment of, persons to or from within the public service.
 This has been delegated to departments and agencies.
 The PSC provides staffing and assessment functions and services to support staffing in the public service.

 The Appointment Integrity and Political Impartiality activity is focused on independently safeguarding merit and non-partisanship in the federal public service.
-This activity includes developing and advancing strategic policy and guidance; conducting policy research; establishing PSC policies and standards; providing advice, interpretation and guidance and administering delegated and non-delegated authorities.
+This activity includes developing and advancing strategic policy positions and directions; conducting policy research; establishing PSC policies and standards; providing advice, interpretation and guidance; administering delegated and non-delegated authorities, administering the political activities regime and the mobility provisions.

-The Staffing Assessment and Services activity develops and maintains systems that link Canadians and public servants seeking employment opportunities in the federal public service with hiring departments and agencies.
-It provides assessment-related products and services in the form of research and development, consultation, assessment operations and counselling for use in recruitment, selection and development throughout the federal public service.
-This activity also includes delivering staffing services, programs and products to departments and agencies and to all Canadians through client service units located across Canada.
+The Staffing and Assessment Services activity develops and maintains systems that link Canadians and public servants seeking employment opportunities in the federal public service with hiring departments and agencies.
+It provides assessment-related products and services in the form of test development and research, consultation, assessment operations and counseling for use in recruitment, selection and development throughout the federal public service.
+This activity also includes delivering staffing services, programs and products to all Canadians through client service units located across the country.

 Program Activity 2.1.0 – Internal Services